For best experience please turn on javascript and use a modern browser!

 You are using a browser that is no longer supported by Microsoft.
 Please upgrade your browser.
 The site may not present itself correctly if you continue browsing.

 What does it mean to screen films as an act of commoning rather than cultural consumption?
 This show-and-tell session, led by Rizky Rahad of QAMERAD — a Bali-based cinema collective — explores how queer film programming can function as ‘rebellious worldmaking’: reconnecting suppressed film histories with contemporary struggles for care, kinship, and futurity.
+The discussion afterwards is moderated by Dr. Tamara Soukotta.

 Event details of Guerrilla Queer Screenings as ‘Rebellious Worldmaking’